Yutong-Lu/FusionCLM/README.md

   - `MoLFormer/`: [MolFormer Repository](https://github.com/IBM/molformer)
   - `MolBERT/`: [MolBERT Repository](https://github.com/BenevolentAI/MolBERT)
 - `second-level/`: This folder contains the code for various meta-model options used in the second level of the FusionCLM framework.
+  - `First-level Predictions/` contains the code for ablation analysis using standard stacking methods
+  - `First-level Predictions and Embeddings/` contains the code for ablation analysis using both first-level predictions and embeddings, but no losses or auxiliary models are used.
+  - `FusionCLM/` is the folder for the **main method and results**, which contains subfolders for:
+    -  Task: classification or regression,
+        - Choice of model for auxiliary and second-level meta-models: lasso, group lasso, elastic net, feature-weighted elastic net, SVM, random forest, XGBoost, Neural Network,
+        - Data: the data split used, 1-3.

 ## Usage
 To use this repository, follow the steps below: